 Surprise—in the very next cutscene, Natasha is killed by a missile fired from Metal Gear while she is crossing a bridge ahead of Snake.
 Like Meryl and Emma, when Natasha does the trailblazing for a male protagonist her ineptitude leads to her (possible) death and the mission nearly being compromised.

 Metal Gear 2 is noteworthy in that it is the first game written by Hideo Kojima to feature a female character dying for the sake of developing male characters.
 This trend continues for nearly two decades.

-In Natasha’s dying monologue with Snake we can see Kojima playing with the woman-on-ice metaphor again to little effect.
+In Natasha’s dying monologue with Snake we can see Kojima playing with the woman-on-ice metaphor again.
 Among Natasha’s dying words are: “Just my luck.
 Just when I’d met someone wonderful again….”
 Obviously, she is referring to Snake, meaning his attempts to break the ice were successful.

 Natasha was renamed Gustava in the 2006 release of Metal Gear Solid 3: Subsistence.
 Both MGS3 and Metal Gear 2 contain a scene wherein a dying woman stops to tell a man how wonderful he is.

 Another Kojima woman expressing her unrelenting taste for the wonderfulness that is The Snake as the game closes; now Natasha may join the ranks of Diane, Holly, Naomi, Meryl, Sniper Wolf, EVA, and The Boss.

 Natasha’s last utterance is “Frank”, the name of her only lover, the one who piloted the Metal Gear that savaged her with a missile.
 Frank turns out to be Gray Fox, Snake’s former comrade.
 Gray Fox taunts Snake from the cockpit of Metal Gear, not seeming to realize who he’s murdered, and then disappears.